jbphillips/github.io/index.md

 # Projects code and helpful seeds

 ## Firebase and AngularFire2 starter seed for Ionic
+This Ionic3 App has config in it for Firebase and AngularFire2.
+Clone it to start other cloud based apps for a much easier life

   * [Source Code](https://github.com/jbphillips/AngularFire2Ionic3Starter)

 ## PLoT Mobile - An Ionic companion app for PooHaw web services - Pool League manager
+PLoT makes it easy to add and manage league games, team communication.

+Player captains manage their teams availability and scores and can manager roster, alternate sub and general communication.
+PLoT makes sure everyone is alerted to the information they need for the game in time.

   * [Source Code](https://github.com/jbphillips/PLoT.Mobile)
   * ![Image of PLot](https://raw.githubusercontent.com/jbphillips/projectImages/master/PLot1.png)